prrvchr/jdbcDriverOOo/README.md

 - ![jdbcDriverOOo logo][25] Install **[jdbcDriverOOo.oxt][26]** extension [![Version][27]][26]

-Restart LibreOffice / OpenOffice after installation.
+Restart LibreOffice after installation.

+**On Windows, restarting LibreOffice may not be enough.**
+To ensure that LibreOffice restarts correctly, use the Windows Task Manager to verify that no LibreOffice services are visible after LibreOffice is shut down.

 ___